 I always remember there being a wind at Greatham Creek - from a breeze to a fierce gale; a wind carrying the smell of salt, and the sustained warble of skylarks in early summer.

-In winter I remember the 'keep, kleep' of the oystercatchers, and showers of squadron-like knots.
+In winter I remember the 'kleep, kleep' of the oystercatchers, and showers of squadron-like knots.

 There was also the industry alongside the river Tees itself, the thud of heavy steel and machinery, muted by distance.

-The six newly constructed, high concrete towers of the shell of a nuclear power station were a sign of why was to come.
+The six newly constructed, high concrete towers of the shell of a nuclear power station were a sign of what was to come.

 It was here, wanting some cash so that I could add to my Joni Mitchell album collection, that I took a job for a couple of days as a chain boy, for a civil engineer.
 Clad in my thin school parka, I tediously hung on to a measuring pole, in the January sleet and high winds, whilst he took readings through his theodolite.
 In doing so, I had become part of the process that lead to the devastating change of much of this environment, where I felt such a close affinity.